Will Amazon's New Echo Buds Come For The AirPods T

 In terms of pricing and availability, Echo Buds are currently available for pre-order for $129.99 and will start shipping in October.
 By comparison, AirPods with the wireless charging case come in at $199, while the ones with the normal case cost $159, and Apple's PowerBeats Pro will set you back $249.95.

-Time will tell if the Echo Buds will give AirPods a run for their money, though they'll probably entice those who haven't yet gotten bit by the AirPods bug with their slightly lower price and noise-cancelling feature.
+Time will tell if the Echo Buds will give AirPods a run for their money, though they'll probably entice those who haven't yet gotten bit by the AirPods bug with their slightly lower price and noise-reducing feature.
 But old habits die hard.
 In a hilarious twist of fate, Amazon exec Dave Limp spoke to press yesterday about the new Echo Buds while wearing a single AirPod, and it all felt so very 2019.

 Amazon SVP is interviewed about its new Echo Buds while wearing AirPods https://t.co/4XqU8WZzci— iMore (@iMore) September 26, 2019